V-Cent/TTE/docs/STYLING.md

 The format of Markdown used is a subset of GFM (Github Flavored Markdown).
 Most effects should be able to be shown on Github's parser to check files if the website is offline.
 Most of the original Markdown syntax also work on GFM and multiple guides are available online for both.

 Here we will discuss how to use GFM for the TTE project and how to format pages to keep the same format for games down the line.
+To help in understanding this document, open the raw version of this file and follow along with the examples.

 ## Text